Ajn0r/pet-palace/README.md

     Not everyone has the means and opportunity to have pets of their own for different reasons but might have some extra time on their hands and would like to be around pets and maybe even make a bit of extra money.

+- From the regular* users' perspective

+    For the regular user, the site will add value in the sense that they can view funny or cute posts on pets as a relaxing way to pass some time.

+    *A regular user is someone who is not a pet owner or a petsitter and doesn't use the pet sitting or ad functionality.

 ### What is already out there

 There are already a few petsitting sites out there such as Rover.com, Trustedhousesitters and probably a handful of different sites local to each area.